Natural Carnauba Wax vs. Synthetic Wax: Which One Is Better For Your Car?

 Natural car waxes are easy to apply.
 However, you need to prepare the car paint for it.
 Before you apply car wax to the car paint, you should thoroughly wash it, decontaminate the color, and polish it if needed.
 Then, it’ll be easy to apply the wax.
 It’ll bond to the paint and will last longer.

 Of course, there’s a difference in ease of application for paste, liquid, and spray waxes.
-Paste waxes are the hardest to apply, following by liquid ones, and spray waxes are the easiest to apply.
+Paste waxes are the hardest to apply, followed by liquid ones, and spray waxes are the easiest to apply.

 However, paste and liquid waxes will give you the best protection.
 I only recommend you spray waxes in between maintenance washes.